Mystik-Spiral/l4d_reverse_ff/README.md

 - The second objective is to encourage inexperienced players not to join Expert games.

 This plugin reverses damage from the grenade launcher, but does not otherwise reverse explosion damage.
-It does not reverse molotov/gascan damage (I have a separate plugin to handle burn/explosion damage).
+It does not reverse molotov/gascan damage (I have a separate plugin to handle burn/explosion damage, see Suggestion section below).
 Reverses friendly-fire for survivors and team attacks for infected.
 Supports language translations using "l4d_reverse_ff.phrases.txt" file.